 All the News from Southern Leyte

-We are 100% open, offering the full range of facilities, services and activities.
-Mains electricity is 24 hours a day, mobile phones and internet access are operating normally.
+Typhoon Haiyan (Yolanda) caused no damage in Southern Leyte and we are 100% open, offering the full range of facilities, services and activities.
+Mains electricity is 24 hours a day, mobile phones and internet access are operating normally, Tacloban airport is open and roads throughout Leyte island are in good condition.

 Absolutely stunning weather today, bucking the recent trend with a fresh north-easterly breeze this morning and an absolute flat calm this afternoon.
 Temperatures were up in the mid 30's Celsius and it felt more like May than December.
 Before the storm our private beach had been looking superb with a great covering of powdery white sand on the inter-tidal area.
 All that got ripped away, but it is slowly returning and the permanently dry area is always sandy.
 Most importantly the house reef was not damaged and the water visibility at the moment is just superb.